gakadhane/Selenium_Automation_FrameWork/README.md

 A README.md file is typically used to provide information about your project, including an overview, installation instructions, usage guidelines, and more.
 It's written in Markdown, which is a lightweight markup language.

+File Explain:

+A ".env" file is used to store environment variables that your application needs to run.
+This file is particularly useful for keeping sensitive information, such as API keys, database credentials, and configuration settings, separate from your source code.

+In your Python application, you can use libraries like "python-dotenv" to load these variables into your environment.

+Here’s an example of how to do that:
+First, install the python-dotenv package:
+-pip install python-dotenv

+Then, create a .env file with your environment variables as shown above.
+Finally, load the variables in your Python script: from dotenv import load_dotenv import os